University of Kentucky: University origins

 In the early commonwealth of Kentucky, higher education was limited to children from prominent families, disciplined apprentices, and young men seeking entry into clerical, legal, and medical professions.
-As the first university in the territory that would become Kentucky, Transylvania University was the primary center for education, and became the forerunner of what would become the University of Kentucky.
+As the first university in the territory that would become Kentucky, Transylvania University was the primary center for education.
+After a merger it became "Kentucky University".

-John Bryan Bowman founded the Agricultural and Mechanical College of Kentucky (A&M), a publicly chartered department of Kentucky University, after receiving federal support through the Morrill Land-Grant Act in 1865.
-Courses were offered at Ashland, The Henry Clay Estate.
-Three years later, James Kennedy Patterson became the first president of the land-grant university and the first degree was awarded.
+John Bryan Bowman was appointed head of the new "Agricultural and Mechanical College of Kentucky" (called "A&M"), a department of Kentucky University.
+It received federal support through the Morrill Land-Grant Act in 1865.
+In 1866 it opened with 190 students and 10 professors, on the campus at Ashland, The Henry Clay Estate.
+In 1869 James Kennedy Patterson replaced Bowman and the first degree was awarded.
 In 1876, the university began to offer master's degree programs.
-Two years later, A&M separated from Kentucky University, which is now Transylvania University.
+In 1878 A&M separated from Kentucky University, which reverted to its original name Transylvania University.
 For the new school, Lexington donated a 52 acre park and fair ground, which became the core of UK's present campus.
 A&M was initially a male-only institution, but began to admit women in 1880.

 In 1892, the official colors of the university, royal blue and white, were adopted.
 An earlier color set, blue and light yellow, was adopted earlier at a Kentucky-Centre College football game on December 19, 1891.
 The particular hue of blue was determined from a necktie, which was used to demonstrate the color of royal blue.

 On February 15, 1882, Administration Building was the first building of three to be completed on the present campus.
 Three years later, the college formed the Agricultural Experiment Station, which researches issues relating to agribusiness, food processing, nutrition, water and soil resources and the environment.
 This was followed up by the creation of the university's Agricultural Extension Service in 1910, which was one of the first in the United States.
 The extension service became a model of the federally mandated programs that were required beginning in 1914.